bryaanabraham/bryaanabraham/README.md

 <h2 align="left">Hi!👋🏼 My name is Bryan</h2>

 <h3 align="left">💫 About Me:</h3>
 <h4>Passionate, curious, and diligent, I thrive on exploring new ideas and pushing technological boundaries.
 I love visualizing concepts and gaining hands-on experience in my fields of interest.
-In addition to my tech pursuits, I engage in intense physical activities like football and cycling, which are key parts of my routine.</h4>
+In addition to my tech pursuits, I engage in intense physical activities of sport and excerise as a key parts of my routine.</h4>
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">